zNaLa/docs/docs/FAQ-doc2.md

 ### None of these solutions solved my problem!
 Sorry that your issue has not been fixed with the FAQ and Troubleshooting Page.
-+ If you find that your question was not answered by this FAQ Page or the Troubleshooting Page, please [click here](/misc_help)!
++ If you find that your question was not answered by this FAQ Page or the Troubleshooting Page, please go to [Miscellaneous Help](/misc_help)!

 ### What is Rythm's Discord Server used for?
 Rythm's Discord Server is a place built for everything related to Rythm!